 So popular is La Colombe that it now has a partner, La Petite Colombe in Le Quartier Français Hotel.
 At the original restaurant, in the Silvermist organic wine estate, the signature dish is a can of tuna.
 It’s a very upmarket tin, but that’s an idea of the fun to be had eating in a place TripAdvisor users voted among the world’s top 10 fine dining restaurants.

-A small fishing village, two hours from Cape Town, is not the most obvious place to find the world’s best restaurant of 2019.
-However, spend an evening in this intimate 20-seat venue where each dish is presented by chef Kobus van der Merwe and you’ll understand why.
+A small fishing village, two hours from Cape Town, is not the most obvious place to find the world’s best restaurants.
+However, spend an evening in this intimate 20-seat venue where chef Kobus van der Merwe presents each dish and you’ll understand why.
 The menu uses local seafood, lamb and venison, flavoured with wild herbs and seaweed from the shore below.